Skip to main content

 Frequently Asked Questions

-FIRST CENTRAL BANK has a Bank Health Score of D (46/100).
+First Central Bank has a Bank Health Score of D (46/100), placing it showing signs of financial stress.
 It holds a Tier 1 capital ratio of 12.06%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST CENTRAL BANK holds $132M in total assets and $113M in total deposits.
-It is located in CAMBRIDGE, NEBRASKA (FDIC Certificate #10637).
+First Central Bank holds $132M in total assets and $113M in total deposits.
+It is headquartered in Cambridge, Nebraska (FDIC Certificate #10637).

-FIRST CENTRAL BANK has a Tier 1 capital ratio of 12.06%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 6.45%, and the return on assets is 2.63%.
+First Central Bank has a Tier 1 capital ratio of 12.06%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 6.45%, and the return on assets is 2.63%.

 Yes.
-FIRST CENTRAL BANK is FDIC-insured (Certificate #10637).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Central Bank is FDIC-insured (Certificate #10637).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: